YuraIz/DMaDMS/README.md

     - Role System (Admin, Manager, Client, Supplier)
     - Logging

-1. The database should be capable of supporting the following maintenance
-   transactions:
+1. The application must allow user to:

+	- Register and authenticate
-	- Create and maintain records recording the details of countries, suppliers, clients.
-(Admin)
+	- Create and edit:
-	- Create and maintain product categories and subcategories.
+		- product categories and subcategories.
 (Admin, Manager)
-	- Create new product categories.
+	- Create product categories.
 (Admin, Manager, Supplier)
-	- Create and maintain records recording the details of products.
+	- Describe:
+		- available types of products from each supplier.
 (Admin, Manager, Supplier)
-	- Create and maintain records recording the details of warehouses and product locations.
+		- details of warehouses and their contents.
 (Admin, Manager)
-	- Create and maintain records recording the details of client addresses and product requirements.
+		- product requirements for each of client addresses.
 (Admin, Manager, Client)

-1. The database should be capable of supporting the following example query transactions:
+	- View the following data:
-	- List suppliers with name, email and country.
+		- List of suppliers with name, email and country.
-	- List products for category or subcategory.
+		- List of products for category or subcategory.
-	- List product requierments for each client address.
+		- List of product requierments for each client address.
-	- List awailable products per warehouse.
+		- List of awailable products per warehouse.
-	- List countries, categories and subcategories.
+		- List of countries, categories and subcategories.
-	- List users.
+		- List of users.
-	- List all addresses for client.
+		- List of all addresses for client.

 ## Entitity relationship diagram